authelia/authelia/docs/content/configuration/identity-validation/elevated-session.md

 This section describes the individual configuration options.

-### expiration
+### code_lifespan

 {{< confkey type="string,integer" syntax="duration" default="5 minutes" required="no" >}}

-The duration of time the emailed One-Time Code is considered valid.
+The lifespan of the randomly generated One Time Code after which it's considered invalid

-### elevation_expiration
+### elevation_lifespan

 {{< confkey type="string,integer" syntax="duration" default="10 minutes" required="no" >}}

-The duration of time that the session elevation lasts after validating the One-Time Code.
+The lifespan of the elevation after initially validating the One-Time Code before it expires.

 ### characters